vidyavandana/recipe-ideas/README.md

 * Build an interactive, user-friendly **React/Vite** application tailored for Taylor to **discover, search, and save favorite recipes**.

 ---

-The rest of the README can then flow into **Features, Tech Stack, How to Run, Skills Demonstrated, and Live Demo** sections.

-If you want, I can now **draft the complete recruiter-ready README** with all sections using this updated persona context.
-Do you want me to do that?

 ## **Features**

 * **Smart Search:** Search by meal name, cuisine, or multiple ingredients.